Valkea/OC_P6/README.md

 or
 >>> py -m http.server 7800 --bind 127.0.0.1
 ```
-This will run the contents of the directory on a local web server, on port 7800.
+This will run the contents of the directory on port 7800 of the local web server.

 ## Use the website
-once both services are started, you can consult the webpage at the following address: http://127.0.0.1:7800
+once both services running, you can consult the webpage using the following address: http://127.0.0.1:7800

 ## Edit content / style / requests
 in order to modify the website, you can directly edit the html, css and js files.